GUADALAJARA

 You will get a better deal if you book your car rental from the U.S. rather than waiting until you arrive at your Mexican airport destination.
 If possible, get your price quote in writing to take with you.
 You can also make reservations through the internet, and some car rental companies offer a discount when reservations are done that way.
 Depending on the type of car, cost for a week is about $350 U.S.

 Once you pick up your car at the airport, you'll receive a map that will get you out of town.
 Make sure you inspect the car for any dings or dents, and have them make a note of any previous damage on your rental agreement.
 Be sure and get insurance!
+If you can get insurance on line, you'll save money.
+Make sure you bring your receipt that shows you have already paid for insurance.
+At the airport, you'll be asked if you want insurance.
+Sometimes the cost of insurance is equal to what you pay for the car rental.
+That is how the agent at the airport makes a commission--by adding on an extremely high cost for insurance.
 Mexican laws are different; and Mexican insurance will protect you.
-Make sure you get a 24-hour phone number to call in the event of a car problem.
+Make sure you get a 24-hour phone number (or numbers) to call in the event of a car problem.
 You will be required to leave an open credit card voucher with the car rental agency.
 You must have a credit card and a current drivers license.

 Once you're on the main toll road, you've got easy sailing!
 Don't pick up any hitchhikers, no matter how sorry you feel for them.
-The green angels will be along shortly.
 All toll booths have telephones, rest rooms, soft drinks, bottled water and snacks.

 Burros on the highwayWatch out for animals, slow or broken down vehicles, or objects in the road.
 On your short trip, you should see all of the above at least once!
 Don't drive at night, because, chances are you won't be able to stop in time in case you encounter any of the above.